Bobagi/Coin-Alert/README.md

 - Capital threshold enforcement for the configured trading pair with automatic sell monitoring.
 - List recent operations with purchase and sell details.
 - Send authenticated SMTP email alerts with persistence.
+- Scheduled operations persisted for visibility, including the next predicted action and manual "execute now" trigger.
+- Execution history recorded for every automated attempt with success and error details.